An Introduction to Stochastic PDEs: Gaussian Measure Theory

 \begin{proof} We have already shown that $\iota \colon \CH_\mu \to L^2(\CB,\mu)$ is an isomorphism onto its image, so it remains to show that all of $\CB^*$ belongs to the image of $\iota$.
 For $h \in \CB^*$, define $h_* \in \CB$ as in \eref{e:defCmuhat} by \begin{equ} h_* = \int_\CB x\, h(x)\,\mu(dx)\;. \end{equ} This integral converges since $\|x\|^2$ is integrable by Fernique's theorem.
 Since one has the identity $\ell(h_*) = C_\mu(\ell,h)$, it follows that $h_* \in \HH_\mu$ and $h = \iota(h_*)$, as required to conclude the proof.

 The separability of $\CH_\mu$ then follows immediately from the fact that $L^2(\CB,\mu)$ is separable whenever $\CB$ is separable, since its Borel $\sigma$-algebra is countably generated. \end{proof}

 \begin{remark} The space $\CR_\mu$ is called the \textit{reproducing kernel Hilbert space} for $\mu$ (or just \textit{reproducing kernel} for short).
-However, since it is isomorphic to the Cameron-Martin space in a natural way, there is considerable confusion between the two in the literature.
+However, since it is isomorphic to the Cameron--Martin space in a natural way, there is considerable confusion between the two in the literature.
 We retain in these notes the terminology from \cite{Bog98Gauss}, but we urge the reader to keep in mind that there are authors who use a slightly different terminology. \end{remark}

-\begin{remark} In general, there do exist Gaussian measures with non-separable Cameron-Martin space, but they are measures on more general vector spaces.
+\begin{remark} In general, there do exist Gaussian measures with non-separable Cameron--Martin space, but they are measures on more general vector spaces.
 One example would be the measure on $\R^\R$ (yes, the space of \textit{all} functions from $\R$ to $\R$ endowed with the product $\sigma$-algebra) given by the uncountable product of one-dimensional Gaussian measures.
-The Cameron-Martin space for this somewhat pathological measure is given by those functions $f$ that are non-zero on at most countably points and such that $\sum_{t \in \R} |f(t)|^2 < \infty$.
+The Cameron--Martin space for this somewhat pathological measure is given by those functions $f$ that are non-zero on at most countably points and such that $\sum_{t \in \R} |f(t)|^2 < \infty$.
 This is a prime example of a non-separable Hilbert space. \end{remark}

 \begin{exercise} Let $\mu$ be a Gaussian measure on a Hilbert space $\CH$ with covariance $K$ and consider the spectral decomposition of $K$: $K e_n = \lambda_n e_n$ with $\sum_{n \ge 1} \lambda_n < \infty$ and $\{e_n\}$ an orthonormal basis of eigenvectors.
 Such a decomposition exists since we already know that $K$ must be trace class from Proposition~\ref{prop:trace}.